-Command Key combination

-Select several objects Press Shift or Ctrl

-Deselect selected object during multi-select Ctrl+mouse click

-Selection: Change sort order.
-Defines the element on which all others realign Press Shift during selection

-Select hidden objects 1.
-Press Alt

-2. Click object and move it

-Select all elements of a screen.
-Ctrl+A

-Select next element according to the order of their creation Tab

-Select previous element according to the order of their creation Shift+Tab
+Command Key combination Select several objects Hold down the Shift or Control key Deselect selected object during multi-select Ctrl+mouse click Selection: Change sort order.
+Defines the element on which all others realign Hold down the Shift key when selecting Select hidden objects 1.
+Press the Alt key 2.
+Click object and move it Select all elements of a screen.
+Ctrl+A Select next element according to the order of their creation Tab Select previous element according to the order of their creation Shift key+Tab